bowman2001/perplexdoc/content/doc/page/navigation/index.md

 This simple concept has **one big caveat**: We should never use continuous decimal numbers in a growing project because we probably add new pages and sections later or reorder existing ones.
 With continuous numbering, we would need to change all numbers again and again.
 Better to leave ample space (lots of missing numbers) right from the start.

 For this project, I was expecting roughly 10 sections with 10 documentation pages in each one.
 I chose to use only every tenth decimal number in the beginning.
-The first section got `weight: 100`, the first page therein `weight: 110` and so on.
-The second section `weight: 200`… &ensp;Works fine for me.
+The first section got `weight: 100`, the first page therein `weight: 110`, the second section `weight: 200` and so on.
 {.inline}

 {{< mnote >}}